AckerlyXu/heima/articles/sql-database/sql-database-compatibility-level-query-performance-130.md

 ---
-title: Database compatibility level 130 - Azure SQL Database | Microsoft Docs
+title: Database compatibility level 130 - Azure SQL Database | Azure
-description: In this article, we explore the benefits of running your Azure SQL Database at compatibility level 130, and using the benefits of the new query optimizer and query processor features.
-We also address the possible side effects on the query performance for the existing SQL applications.
+description: In this article, we explore the benefits of running your Azure SQL Database at compatibility level 130, and leveraging the benefits of the new query optimizer and query processor features.
+We also address the possible side-effects on the query performance for the existing SQL applications.
 services: sql-database
 documentationcenter: ''
 author: alainlissoir